Neuroglia - Introduction

 —> add stressors and take them into account

-—> built a regression curve
+—> build a regression curve

 —> measure the distance to regression line